jedrichards/angularjs-handbook/README.md

 Module components are registered during the configuration phase and instantiated and injected with dependencies later on during the run phase, therefore they can be registered in any order.

-Each component is defined together with a unique name which is used to resolve dependancy injections.
+Each component is defined together with a unique name which is used to resolve dependency injections.
 Therefore module component names must be unique across the entire app.

 A module component can be registered as follows: